-Here are our top picks for the best affordable electric bikes of 2020.
-These top five ebikes represent the best combination of features and value right now, but you can see all 190 of our detailed affordable ebike reviews listed by date here.
-Reviewing electric bikes is our primary focus, EBR has the industry’s most complete and objective reviews.
-Since 2012, we’ve helped millions of people find and choose the best ebike for their needs and budget.
+Here are my top picks for the best affordable electric bikes of 2020.
+These top five ebikes represent the best combination of features and value right now, but you can see all 191 of my detailed affordable ebike reviews listed by date here.
+Reviewing electric bikes is my primary focus, EBR has the industry’s most complete and objective reviews.
+Since 2012, I’ve helped millions of people find and choose the best ebike for their needs and budget.
 Let’s go!

 Table of Contents: